kahlil/grunt-guides/scripts/01-getting-started.md

 ## The Terminal

 Grunt needs to be installed and run from the command line, but there are only a couple of very simple commands needed to do that.
-You won't have to learn how to be a command-line Ninja in order to use Grunt, all you need to know is to type a few words,  or where to look to find the right command.
+You won't have to learn how to be a command-line pro in order to use Grunt, all you need to know is to type a few words, or where to look to find the right command.
 You can also always come back to this guide at any time and copy and paste them.

 ## Open the your project folder in the terminal